 Salesmanship is designed to develop an understanding of the principles of modern salesmanship.
 An unprecedented number of students who have no plans to enter sales professions are being exposed to selling.
-Therefore students will be provided sound partnering and communication skills that will be useful in a wide range of occupations.
-The importance of relations, along with trust will be explored.
+Therefore students are provided sound partnering and communication skills that are useful in a wide range of occupations.
+The importance of relations, along with trust are explored.
+Course offered spring semester.